Mansvini/RoboFriends/README.md

 # RoboFriends

-This project uses API to fetch robots(users).
+This project uses React and API to fetch robots(users), and build a fast, beautiful and responsive website.